 Isn’t formatting something I can do myself?

 A few years ago, ebook formatting was something that you had to learn to do on your own, through a lot of trial and error.
 Similarly, print layout design required knowledge of InDesign software, margin and spacing best-practices, fonts and typography, etc. Since the release of our Reedsy Book Editor, the game has changed.
 You can now produce clean .epub and .mobi files for free in a matter of seconds.
 With our available print templates, you can also produce perfectly typeset, print-ready PDF files, just like a professional designer would.
-However, our Reedsy book editor does not yet cater for every single case scenario.
-If your book contains special elements such as tables or graphics that cannot simply be embedded as images, we strongly recommend hiring a professional typesetter to organize its layout.
-Moreover, as you can read below, it can be a good idea to not follow our existing templates, and have custom ones made for you instead – you’ll need a proper book design professional for that.
+However, our Reedsy Book Editor does not yet cater for every single case scenario.
+If your book contains special elements such as tables or graphics that cannot simply be embedded as images, or if it requires a complex layout with text flowing around images (e.g. cookbooks, photo books, etc.), we strongly recommend you hire a professional typesetter to organize its layout.
+Moreover, as you can read below, it can be a good idea to not follow our existing templates, and have custom ones made for you instead — you’ll need a proper typesetting professional for that.

 Differentiating yourself through innovative book layout design

 Book layout design doesn’t have to be a burden.
 Like typography, layout represents an opportunity for every author and publisher out there to differentiate themselves and establish a brand.
 Though digital formats have somewhat standardised layouts and reduced possibilities to stand out from the crowd, print books still dominate the market and offer countless experimental possibilities.
 Here are two examples of authors who took advantage of these and pushed the boundaries of what is now possible.